Jacob Trautman: Biography

 Jacob Trautman was born in Germany, in 1840 to Jacob and Margaret Trautman.
 He emigrated to the United States.

 Trautman made a claim for a pension to the pensions office of the War Department based on service with Company E and Company L, Pennsylvania Cavalry and with Troop I, 7th Cavalry Regiment Trautman enlisted in the 5th Pennsylvania Cavalry as a private and was discharged as a sergeant.
 Trautman mustered into Company L, 5th Cavalry, Pennsylvania Volunteers on August 9, 1861; he was promoted to corporal and later to sergeant; and was transferred to Company E on June 5, 1865.
 In Company E, Trautman served as a sergeant and mustered out with the company on August 7, 1865; his individual record is annotated "Vet."

 Trautman enlisted with I Troop, 7th Cavalry Regiment on January 4, 1876, in Pittsburgh, Pennsylvania.
 This enlistment was his second but there is no identification of the nature of his first term (Civil War or some service between 1865 and 1876).
 He was discharged on January 3, 1881, at Fort Totten, Dakota Territory as a first sergeant.
 Trautman re-enlisted immediately on January 4, 1881, at Fort Totten and served until January 3, 1886, when he was discharged at Fort Meade, Dakota Territory as a first sergeant.

 Trautman next re-enlisted at Fort Totten on January 4, 1886.

 Wounded Knee Massacre

 He was part of a force sent to arrest the Sioux chieftain Big Foot and disarm his 350 followers; he was among the cavalry troopers who, on the morning of December 29, 1890, surrounded his camp on the banks of Wounded Knee Creek.
-Trautman distinguished himself by killing an armed Sioux warrior "at close quarters", and was among the twenty cavalrymen who received the Medal of Honor.
+Trautman distinguished himself by killing an armed Sioux warrior "at close quarters", and was among the nineteen cavalrymen who received the Medal of Honor.
 His term of service expired on January 3, 1891, at the Pine Ridge Agency, South Dakota.
 Although he was entitled to retire with pension, Troutman re-enlisted for the last time on January 4, 1891, while at the Pine Ridge Agency; he retired on August 3, 1891.